[Beta] Outbound firewall

 If not specified, requests to a given IP may be to any port.

-ips property is specified, requests to any IP address are permitted on the specified port(s).
+domains property is specified, requests to any destination are permitted on the specified port(s).

 It is possible to define an arbitrary number of allowed firewall rules, as in the example above.
 If multiple rules are specified, a given outbound request will be allowed if it matches ANY of the defined rules.

 firewall: outbound: - ips: ["220.127.116.11/32"] ports: - ports:

 Requests to port 80 on any IP will be allowed, and requests to 18.104.22.168 on either port 80 or 443 will be allowed, even though the first rule only lists port 443.

 Be aware that many services are behind a Content Delivery Network (CDN).
 For most CDNs, routing is done via domain name, not IP address, so thousands of domain names may share the same public IP addresses at the CDN.
 If you allow the IP address of a CDN, you will in most cases be allowing many or all of the other customers hosted behind that CDN.
 That has security implications and limits the usefulness of this configuration option.